bennymeg/Fabrication-Toolkit/README.md

   --archiveName NAME, -aN NAME
-                        Name of the generated archives --openBrowser, -b     Open web browser with directory file overview after generation
+                        Name of the generated archives --openBrowser, -b     Open web browser with directory file overview after generation --noBackup, -nB       Do not create a backup of the project before generation
 ```